bg

 • Can I stake my FET tokens?

 Yes, staking is a core function of the Fetch.ai network.
-By staking your FET tokens, you help to secure the network by participating in its Proof-of-Stake consensus mechanism.
+By staking your FET tokens, you help secure the network by participating in its Proof-of-Stake consensus mechanism.
 In return for contributing to the network's security and stability, stakers receive rewards in the form of FET.
-You can typically stake your tokens through the official Fetch.ai wallet or on various supported cryptocurrency exchanges and staking platforms.
+You can stake tokens through the official Fetch.ai wallet or on various supported cryptocurrency exchanges and staking platforms.

-• Is the Fetch.ai network secure?
+• How is the Fetch.ai network secured?

-The security of the Fetch.ai network is multi-faceted.
+The network's security is multi-faceted.
 Its foundation is a Proof-of-Stake consensus mechanism, which requires network validators to lock up a significant amount of FET as collateral.
-This economic stake strongly disincentivises malicious behaviour, as any attack would jeopardise their own funds.
-Furthermore, the network's decentralised nature, spread across numerous independent nodes, makes it highly resilient to censorship or single points of failure, contributing to its overall robustness and security.
+This economic stake disincentivizes malicious behavior, as any attack would jeopardize their own funds.
+Furthermore, the network's decentralized nature, spread across numerous independent nodes, makes it highly resilient to censorship or single points of failure.

 Our website uses cookies.
 Our Cookie Policy